microsoft/sqllinuxlabs/instructions.md

     `sudo firewall-cmd --reload`

-5. Note: If you are running this in an Azure VM, the host IP is the public Azure VM IP.
-You will also need to open port 1433 to external traffic. [go here to learn how to open ports in Azure VMs](/open_azure_vm_port).
-Use port 1433 when using this example.

 Believe it or not, that's it!
 You have now installed SQL Server on Linux which includes the core database engine and SQL Server Agent.

 ### Explore the SQL Server installation